Constellation-Labs/documentation-hub/validate/automated/nodectlUpgrade.md

 #### Allow snapshot removal

 **nodectl** will begin the process of removing the snapshots.
-This is done in a file by file basis to avoid timeouts and false-positive (perception freezing due to background processes).
+This is done in a file by file basis to avoid timeouts and false-positive (perception of freezing due to background processes).
 Please have patience during this step.

 <MacWindow>
   -------- * Clean up snapshots * -------- <br />